 - lovastatin (Mevacor, Altoprev)

 - rosuvastatin (Crestor)

 - bile acid-sequestering resins

 - nicotinic acid

 Possible complications of FH include:

-- heart attack (at an early age)
+- a heart attack at an early age

-- heart disease
+- severe heart disease